dekoza/mtgpl/MH2.rst

 :mtgtip:`Sanctifier en-Vec<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/8/f8c3cca4-23c0-4c14-ab56-51ba011f5974.jpg?1622227269|https://scryfall.com/card/mh2/27/sanctifier-en-vec?utm_source=api>`
    Protection from black and from red

-   When Sanctifier en-Vec enters the battlefield, exile all cards that are black and red from all graveyards.
+   When Sanctifier en-Vec enters the battlefield, exile all cards that are black or red from all graveyards.

    If a black or red permanent, spell, or card not on the battlefield would be put into a graveyard, exile it instead.